The distance function in the presence of an obstacle: Declarations

 \section{Declarations}

-\begin{itemize} \item {\bf Conflict of interest:} On behalf of all authors, the corresponding author states that there is no conflict of interest. \item{\bf Funding:} This work was partly supported by the National Group for Mathematical Analysis, Probability and Applications (GNAMPA) of the Italian Istituto Nazionale di Alta Matematica ``Francesco Severi''; moreover, the third author acknowledges support by the Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006. \end{itemize}
+\begin{itemize} \item {\bf Conflict of interest:} On behalf of all authors, the corresponding author states that there is no conflict of interest. \item{\bf Funding:} This work was partly supported by the National Group for Mathematical Analysis, Probability and Applications (GNAMPA) of the Italian Istituto Nazionale di Alta Matematica ``Francesco Severi''; moreover, the third author acknowledges support by the Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006. \item{ \bf Acknowledgment:} The authors are very grateful to the anonymous referee who provided constructive criticism that highly improved the quality of the paper. \end{itemize}